Zomojo/compiletools/ct/README.ct-filelist.rst

 ct-filelist uses the given variants/configs, command line arguments, environment variables, and most importantly one or more filenames to determine the list of files that are required to build the given filename(s).
-For example, if myfile.cpp includes myfile.hpp and myfile.hpp in turn includes awesome. h
+For example, if myfile.cpp includes myfile.hpp and myfile.hpp in turn includes awesome.h

 ::